The mentor programme – a chance for development

 The mentor programme is concluded with a closing event where we summarise, evaluate and follow-up.
 The date will be set to April/May and you will get an e-mail with all details to sign up.

-The application for the Mentor Programme 2019/2020 is now closed.
+The application for the Mentor Programme 2020/2021 opens in May.
 Our ambition is to find mentors/mentees to all who are interested.
 However, we cannot guarantee that everyone will get a mentor/mentee.

 In addition to general mentorship, we also offer two different specialisations withiin the mentor programme:

 Junior leadership: for students with an ambition to become future leaders